 Now open the HTTrack software and start a new project by filling in the project parameters:

 the “New project name” and the “Base path” on your local hard drive.

 In the next step, please set the main scanning parameters as shown below:

 For “Action” select the item “Download web site(s)”, fill in the web address of your ConfTool conference session overview and click on the button “Set options…” for setting the mirror options.

-Please open the tab “Experts Only” and for the option “Travel mode” select the item “Stay in the same directory” For all other configuration options, you can use the predefined default settings of the system.
+Please open the tab “Experts Only”, and for the option “Travel mode” select the item “Stay in the same directory”.
+To define file types to be downloaded, please open tab "Scan Rules", and add file type (for instance: +*.pdf).
+For all other configuration options, you can use the predefined default settings of the system.
 Close the options by clicking on OK.

 Then please start the process by clicking on “Next >” and then on “Finish” on the next page.
 HTTrack will now download the current page and also all linked ConfTool agenda pages and required files.
 This process takes several minutes, please be patient.